sf-golden-bears-2017/react_counters_challenge/README.md

 See the part that says `function callback(currentValue, index, array)`?
 That means that the part of the example code above that looks like `.map((pet) =>` could be written like this `.map((pet, index) =>` if you wanted to have a variable representing the current index of the array, or like this `.map((pet, index, wholeArray) =>` if you wanted access to both the current index and the entire original array.

 For your counters, this means there's a way to have access to both a counter's current value and its index in an array of counter values.
-You might find this useful for making sure each counter still increments by the amount you want it to increment by.
+You might find this useful for making sure your increment and decrement functions are incrementing the right counter value.

 # Release 5: Add some buttons to add and remove counters